TimoSaemann/ENet/Tutorial/README.md

 If the GPU memory is not enough (error == cudasuccess), reduce the batch size in `ENet/prototxt/enet_train_encoder_decoder.prototxt`.

-After training is finished you can continue with the training of encoder + decoder:
+### After the encoder-training is finished you can continue with the training of encoder + decoder:

 First create the `enet_train_encoder_decoder.prototxt` by running: